zcriticz/my-vscode-settings/README.md

 <br/>

 #### Note
-<p>The extensions above are the ones I consider essential for any web developer.
-However, VSCode offers a huge variety of extensions that you can try and use according to your needs.</p>
+The extensions above are the ones I consider essential for any web developer.
+However, VSCode offers a huge variety of extensions that you can try and use according to your needs.

 <br/>
 <br/>